ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 ## <a id="introduction"></a> Introduction

 This writing assumes familiarity with the content covered in [Implementing OAuth 2.0 Authorization Code Grant protected by PKCE with the AppAuth SDK for iOS](/iOS-AppAuth/README.md).
-In that article, we went over the best current practices for building OAuth 2.0 clients in native apps and described in details how to create a simple app serving the role of an OpenID Connect Relying Party with the help of the AppAuth SDK.
+In that article, we went over the best current practices for building OAuth 2.0 clients in native apps, and described in detail how to create a simple app serving the role of an OpenID Connect Relying Party with the help of the AppAuth SDK.
 Some of the examples here are based on the code from that simple app.

 The AppAuth SDK for iOS employs an external user-agent for the front-channel communications.
-Doing so should provide the benefit of sharing session information existing in the user browser—thus, naturally allowing for the single sign-on (SSO) experience.
+Doing so should provide the benefit of sharing session information existing in the user browser; thus, naturally allowing for the single sign-on (SSO) experience.
 This, however, comes with a limitation in iOS.

-If the system browser was used as the external user-agent, no sharing of user's authentication state would be required.
-However, leaving an app and opening the default browser for authentication (and/or authorization) is generally considered to provide a poor user experience.
+If the system browser was used as the external user-agent, no sharing of the user's authentication state would be required.
+However, leaving an app and opening the default browser for authentication (and/or authorization) is generally considered as providing a poor user experience.
 Instead, the so called "in-app browser tabs" should be used for allowing the user to interact with the authorization server screens.
-Accordingly, by default, AppAuth calls Safari as the external user-agent only as a fall-back option, when in-app browser tabs are not available—that is, in iOS versions below 9.
+Accordingly, by default, AppAuth calls Safari as the external user-agent only as a fall-back option, when in-app browser tabs are not available; that is, in iOS versions below 9.

 In iOS 9-10, [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) is used as the user-agent.
 This class allows for sharing browser data, including authentication cookies, between its instances in iOS 9 and 10.